OFS/linux-dfl/Documentation/fpga/dfl.rst

 - Offset 0x18

-  * Reg Address/Offset - If Rel bit is set, then the value is the high 63 bits of a 16-bit aligned absolute address of the feature's registers.
-Otherwise the value is the offset from the start of the DFH of the feature's registers.
+  * CSR_ADDR[63:1]: the value is the high 63 bits of a 16-bit aligned
+  address/offset of the feature's registers.

+  * CSR_ADDR_REL_N [0]: This bit controls whether the address is an absolute address or a relative offset.
+  When CSR_ADDR_REL_N is set to 1, it indicates that the address is an unsigned absolute address.
+In this case, the 64-bit value of the register is read, and bit 0 is masked (set to 0).
+  When CSR_ADDR_REL_N is set to 0, it signifies that the offset is a signed relative offset from the DFH start.
+Again, the 64-bit value of the register is read, and bit 0 is masked.
+  In both cases, the purpose of masking bit 0 is to ensure that the resulting address or offset is aligned.

 - Offset 0x20